What Type of Microgreens Should I Grow?

 Nutritional benefits:

-Sunflower microgreens are a rich source of phytochemical and antioxidants as you can see in the table below (study), meaning they are going to be excellent allies in fighting inflammation and chronic disease.
-Lastly, they are also a particularly good source of iron – providing 181% of the daily value (source)!
+Sunflower microgreens are a rich source of phytochemicals and antioxidants as you can see in the table below, meaning they are going to be excellent allies in fighting inflammation and chronic disease.
+Lastly, they are also an excellent source of iron – providing 181% of the daily value!

 (A) Overall Phytochemical Composite Index (OPCI) and (B) Antioxidant Potency Composite Index (APCI) of cultivated microgreens with spinach mature leaf (ML) as a comparator.